Yarra Valley Water

 The Service, Community, Assets and Regulation Committee assists the Board with oversight to ensure the business is currently meeting customer needs, community expectations and regulatory obligations, and insights and oversight of the business's plans to meet customer needs, engage with community and address regulatory requirements in the future.

-• Leadership, Culture and Diversity Committee
+• Leadership, Culture and Wellbeing Committee

 The Leadership, Culture and Diversity Committee assists the Board in reviewing strategies and policies to ensure that critical actions and plans are in place to implement and develop the business’ people and culture, the adequacy of the Executive Remuneration Framework, the Management Succession Plan and the Corporation’s Diversity Policy, Strategy and Action Plans.